 Table 5 turns to the study of the impact of technology adoption on the number of transactions and the average transaction value.
 We find that, consistently with our results on Table 4, technology adoption increases the number of transactions by 4.4% in the OLS specification and 13% in the IV specification.
 Moreover, although the change in revenue per transaction is not statistically different from zero in the OLS specification, it shows a drop of 3.9% in the IV regression.
-These findings suggest that adopting establishments are not increasing their prices post-adoption.
+These findings suggest that adopting establishments are not increasing (perhaps even decreasing) their prices post-adoption, consistent with a potential increase in head-to-head competition of adopters with their sector competitors in their zip codes.